 Our focus is on methods that can be cast in the flux-balance form:

-where $j$ is a node/cell in an unstructured grid, $\{ k_j \} $ is a set of neighbors of $j$, $V_j$ is the volume of a control volume around $j$, ${\bf n}_{jk}$ denotes a scaled vector normal to the face across $j$ and $k$, ${\Phi}_{jk}$ is a numerical flux projected along the normal direction computed with solution and/or flux reconstructions performed with Burg's unstructured-grid extension of Van Leer's $\kappa$-reconstruction scheme \cite{burg_umuscl:AIAA2005-4999} or its higher-order extension with an extra parameter $\kappa_3$ \cite{yang_harris:AIAAJ2016}; see Equations (\ref{umuscl_L2_2d_euler}) and (\ref{umuscl_R2_2d_euler}).
-As we will discuss in detail, the flux-balance form arises from various conservative discretization approaches.
-Moreover, it is used as a discretization of not only the surface flux integral of a target conservation law but also a flux divergence or the cell-average of the flux divergence.
+where $j$ is a node/cell in an unstructured grid, $\{ k_j \} $ is a set of neighbors of $j$, $V_j$ is the volume of a control volume around $j$, ${\bf n}_{jk}$ denotes a scaled vector outward normal to the face between $j$ and $k$, ${\Phi}_{jk}$ is a numerical flux projected along the normal direction computed with flux and/or solution reconstructions performed with Burg's unstructured-grid extension of Van Leer's $\kappa$-reconstruction scheme \cite{burg_umuscl:AIAA2005-4999} or its higher-order extension with an extra parameter $\kappa_3$ \cite{yang_harris:AIAAJ2016}; see Equations (\ref{umuscl_L2_2d_euler}) and (\ref{umuscl_R2_2d_euler}).
+As we will discuss in detail, the flux-balance form arises from various conservative discretization approaches, e.g., finite-volume, grid-less, and edge-based methods.
+Moreover, it is used as a discretization of not only the surface flux integral of a target conservation law but also of a flux divergence or the cell-average of the flux divergence.
 Methods of the flux-balance form are very efficient, allowing the computation of residuals in a single loop over faces/edges; it includes many practical algorithms such as cell-centered finite-volume methods \cite{WhiteNishikawaBaurle_scitech2020,scFLOW:Aviation2020} and the edge-based discretization \cite{fun3d_website,nishikawa_liu_source_quadrature:jcp2017,katz_sankaran:JSC_DOI,Boris_Jim_NIA2007-08}.
 These methods are of great interest because of their ability to achieve higher-order accuracy very economically under certain conditions, e.g., on regular grids.
-However, there exist confusions over their algorithmic details (e.g., the type of numerical solutions), which are important and must be clearly understood if one wishes to develop an unstructured-grid scheme that can achieve third- or higher-order accuracy on regular grids.
+However, there exist confusions over their algorithmic details (e.g., the type of numerical solution), which are important and must be clearly understood if one wishes to develop an unstructured-grid scheme that can achieve third- or higher-order accuracy.